The ‘Iolani School Archives collects, organizes, preserves and provides access to historical records of ‘Iolani School.

 Curation / Technical Services -

-Public Services -
+User Services -

 Due to the irreplaceable and sometimes fragile condition of documents, all reproduction (photocopying, scanning, and use of cameras) is at the discretion of the Archivist.